 If a reference copy of a film or sound recording is available it can be played on equipment in the Reference Room.
 If no reference copy is available, and one can be made, it will take a few days to have one produced.
 In some cases a reference copy cannot be produced and, unless special arrangements can be made, no access is allowed.

-Some sound recordings and films are now available as MP3 and MP4 files, either online or in the Reference Room.
+Some sound recordings and films are now available as MP3 and MP4 files, either through our Archives Collection Search database or in the Reference Room.

 Cartographic material